wmenge/braindump-client/README.md

 This project contains a very basic Proof-of-Concept-like HTML/Javascript based client.

-Created by Wilco Menge (wilcomenge@gmail.com), the code is hosted at [github](https://github.com/wmenge/braindump-client) for the REST based backend API.
+Created by Wilco Menge (wilcomenge@gmail.com), the code is hosted at [github](https://github.com/wmenge/braindump-client)

 See [Braindump API](https://github.com/wmenge/braindump-api) for the REST based backend API.